Natural vs. Lab Created Sapphire

 Price Difference Between Natural and Synthetic Sapphires

-The prices of different gemstones vary, depending on factors including the color hue and/or saturation and purity of the gem, clarity, facet shape and quality, and number (or lack) of inclusions, or flaws, in the stone.
-A gem’s value may, as we mentioned earlier, be decided entirely, or in part, based on where, how, and when it was mined.
+The prices of different gemstones vary, depending on the hue and/or saturation and purity of the gem, clarity, facet shape and quality, and number (or lack) of inclusions, or flaws.
+A gem’s value may be decided based on where, how, and when it was mined.

-Depending on their size, original blue colored loose natural sapphires of average to higher quality can reach upwards of $30 per carat.
-The best quality and highest rated sapphires could cost around $50 or more per carat.
-Their synthetic counterparts start at an average of about $8-$10 less expensive per carat than the natural sapphires.
-However, in some cases, the conditions in which the stones were synthesized are so like the natural conditions for “real” sapphire formation that they produce a quality of gemstone almost identical to real, or natural, sapphires.
-These synthetic gems could fall into a price range almost equal to the natural sapphires of the same or similar quality.
+Depending on their size, original blue-colored loose natural sapphires of average to higher quality can cost more than $30 per carat.
+The best quality and highest-rated sapphires could cost around $50 or more per carat.
+Their synthetic counterparts are about $8 to $10 less expensive per carat.
+In some cases, the environment in which the stones were synthesized was so similar to “real” sapphire formation that it produced a gemstone almost identical to natural.
+These synthetic gems could fall into a price range almost equal to natural sapphires of the same or similar quality.

 Note that these are often not the final prices for gemstones on the jewelry market.
-Their parings with other gemstones, jewelry settings, cuts, etc. will ultimately affect the sapphire’s retail price.
+Their pairings with other gemstones, jewelry settings, cuts, etc. will ultimately affect the sapphire’s retail price.

-If you consider buying a real and authentic stone for its value and properties, then it is very essential to deal with a well-known, reputable, and honest dealer that you can trust.
-This is because the differences between the stones can only be differentiated by an expert or the buyer would face the risk of getting less than what you really require.
-If you are looking for such a dealer, contact us today!
+If you consider buying a real and authentic stone for its value and properties, it's essential to deal with a well-known, reputable dealer you can trust.
+This is because the differences between the stones can only be differentiated by an expert.
+If you're looking for such a dealer, contact us today!

 Ways to Tell the Difference Between Natural and Synthetic Sapphires